Supporting someone with cancer and dementia

 Some people may already be having palliative care when they are diagnosed with cancer and dementia.
 Others may be referred to a palliative care team at a later stage.
 The person you care for can be referred for palliative care by their cancer doctor, GP or specialist nurse.

-Community specialist palliative care team
+Community specialist palliative care teams

 Palliative care teams include specialist nurses and doctors.
 These teams specialise in controlling pain and symptoms, as well as offering emotional support.
 They are sometimes based in hospices and can visit people who are being cared for at home.